Documentation Index

 1. Click Next to navigate to the More settings page.

-1. In the More settings page, enter a name for your SSO configuration in the SSO name field.
+1. In the SSO name field, enter a name for your SSO configuration.

-2. Enter the text you want displayed on the login button in the Customize login button text field.
+2. In Customize login button text, enter the text you want displayed on the login button.

 3. Enable Sign out idle SSO user if needed, and set the duration after which an idle SSO user will be automatically logged out.